 “I think they’re going to reverse-engineer the price,” Boling said.
 This would involve working backward from a desired outcome to set carbon pricing based on the global climate results.

-In contrast, using the Social Cost of Carbon in the United States has proven to be awkward, Boling said.
+In contrast, using the in the United States has proven to be awkward, Boling said.
 This is because there is extensive debate about discount rates.
 This debate revolves around the value of changes that impact future generations.
 Assigning this value economically is a difficult and controversial decision.

 “It really seems like a game of hot potato,” Otukoya said.
 “Short-term investors and long-term investors are passing around the risk.”